qr7hur/nkt-signal-webtorrent/README.md

 # - local (self) addr is window.nkt.mySwarm.address()
 # - events with misleading names like 'nktnewpeer' (may fire several times), 'nktincomingdata', 'nktoutgoingdata'
 # - better events : nktencryptedmessagereceived, nktclearmessagereceived, nktsendingmessage ... plugin can define events too, like nktdisplaymessage
+# - window.nkt.startWebRTCClient to be able to manually joint a swarm
 ```

 ## Concept